luHub/dev-commander/README.md

 The ultimate tool for developers who dont use the mouse

-Keep track of everything using the Dev-Commande, just download this script into a folder and start creating issues.
+Keep track of everything using the Dev-Commander, just download this script into a folder and start creating issues.

 ### Minimun requirements

-- A Linux Console
+- A Linux Console (Real developers use Linux... or at least git bash)
-- Know how to use VIM
+- Know how to use VIM (Any real developer uses VIM)
-- Know about Regex
+- Know about Regexes (Yeah, we assume you know about this)

 ###  Cool Features

-- Simple menu just 2 options state of the art menu.
-Do or Go Back
+- State or the art UX experience.
+A Simple bioptional state of the art menu (this means just 2 options)
 - No overcomplicated drag-drop functionallity
-- A tool to the point, no need to
+- A tool to the point, no need to learn how to do stuff with a mouse.

 ### Issue template Crash Course